aws-samples/aws-security-hub-full-report-email/README.md

 11. RemediationUrl
 12. SourceUrl
 13. Compliance Status
-14. WorkflowState
-15. WorkflowStatus
+14. WorkflowStatus
-16. RecordState
+15. RecordState
-17. Processed_at
+16. Processed_at
-18. Finding title
+17. Finding title
-19. Finding description
+18. Finding description
-20. Severity
+19. Severity
-21. Region
+20. Region
-22. AccountId
+21. AccountId
-23. ResourceType
+22. ResourceType
-24. ResourceId
+23. ResourceId

 **Note:** That report can be extended with additional field as needed, by modifying the Lambda function.